House Director

 Preferred Qualifications: Stanford Summer Session seeks House Directors who are enthusiastic about the many opportunities for cultural and educational programs during the summer term.
 An ideal candidate would have more than two years of related leadership and supervisory experience in Residential Life, Academic Support, Judicial Affairs/Student Conduct, or Undergraduate Education.
 For High School Level HDs, preference is given to candidates with experience in academically rigorous Secondary School programs.

-The compensation package for this position includes on-site housing, a full dining plan (19 meals per week), and a total salary of $15,380 for the 10-week employment period.
-The salary will be paid bi-weekly, via payroll and is subject to taxes.
-Stanford Summer Session provides an on-call cell phone, and a $25/month cell phone stipend (pro-rated) which will be paid via Stanford payroll.
+The compensation package for this position includes on-site housing, a full dining plan (19 meals per week), and a total salary of $15,730 for the 12 week employment period.
+The salary will be paid semi-monthly, via payroll and is subject to taxes.
+During the first in person week of training beginning June 7, 2026, and prior to moving into the assigned residence on campus, hotel lodging will be provided.
+Payment for meals prior to the campus meal plan starting, will be provided to HDs at the established per diem rate.
+Stanford Summer Session provides a cell phone for on-call shifts, and a $25/month cell phone stipend (pro-rated) which will be paid via Stanford payroll.
 Stanford does not reimburse cell phone costs.

 -----